 Lampshade Hanging: Lots, for various reasons.
 A popular one ("You heard me" and "Hey, why not?") is to call out the sheer ridiculousness of the story.

 Large Ham: The possessed pile of meat.
 A Large Ham in more ways than one.

 Living Shadow/The Heartless: The Shadow Men are the ghosts of dead hateful beings from billions of alternate dimensions, who seek to add to their ranks by erasing people from time.

 Lovecraft Lite: Much of the book features the same themes as Lovecraft: ungodly horrors screwing with hapless humans in a cruel, uncaring, malicious universe, filled with other malicious, cruel, uncaring humans.
 However, it's implied that this viewpoint is something the Shadow Men force upon people to get them to attempt to kill people working against them, and then themselves, and that they add to their ranks by instilling hatred in humans.
-And despite Korrok being an evil, Lovecrafitian deity... in the end, he's more or less an extremely annoying brat.
+And despite Korrok being an evil, Lovecraftian deity... in the end, he's more or less a whiny teenager obsessed with being "edgy".
 Who then gets blown up with dogshit.
 Literally.